The Tale of Clever Hasan and the Talking Horse

 The Tale of Clever Hasan and the Talking Horse is a Middle Eastern tale published by author Habib Katibah, about the friendship between a prince and his magic talking horse, both evading dangers poised by the boy's stepmother.
-Scholar Hasan M. El-Shamy sourced the tale from Lebanon.

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 314, "Goldener", with an alternate introductory episode: evil stepmother persecutes hero and his horse.
 Similar tales are known across the Middle East.